ress059/ecu/doc/dlist_h/index.rst

   Get Entry Macro Parameters

-Under the hood, these macros perform arithmetic on the supplied ecu_dnode pointer to convert it back into the original user-defined type.
+Under the hood, these macros perform arithmetic on the supplied :ecudoxygen:`ecu_dnode` pointer to convert it back into the original user-defined type.
 Consider the following:

 .. code-block:: c